mapbox/batfish/README.md

-# batfish
+# Batfish

-The React-powered static-site generator you didn't know you wanted.
+A minimalistic static-site generator powered by React and Webpack.

+🚧🚧  **WORK IN PROGRESS!** 🚧🚧

 ![The batfish](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/Longnose_batfish.jpg/320px-Longnose_batfish.jpg)

-🚧🚧  WORK IN PROGRESS! 🚧🚧

 ## Goals

-A minimalistic, React-powered static-site generator.
-Batfish aims to provide *the essentials* for creating a static website with the following key features:
+Batfish provides *the essentials* for building excellent static websites with React and Webpack.

 - **(Universal) React.**
   Use React components as the building blocks for pages.
-  "Universal" means the components are rendered into HTML pages for the static build, and then mounted in the browser for interactivity.
+  "Universal" means the components are rendered into HTML pages at build time, and then mounted in the browser for interactivity at run time.
 - **Super-powered Markdown pages.**
-  Write Markdown pages that are even more powerful than [Jekyll's](https://jekyllrb.com/), with interpolated JS expressions and JSX elements.
+Markdown pages that are even more powerful than [Jekyll's](https://jekyllrb.com/) with interpolated JS expressions and JSX elements.
 - **Client-side routing with key features and minimal overhead.**
-  There is no need for a big router library, but there *is* a need for often-overlooked features like automatic link hijacking and scroll restoration.
+  There is often no need for a big router library, but there *is* a need for often-overlooked features like automatic link hijacking and scroll restoration.
 - **Optimizations you don't need to think about.**
   JS bundles split up by page and loaded on demand.
   Essential CSS injected into static HTML.